Click Here – Bad Habits that Hurt Your SEO

-Internal linking is the structure of your links from one page to another within your website.
+The Importance of Internal Linking for SEOInternal linking is the structure of your links from one page to another within your website.
 Google looks at these links when its deciding how high your site should rank for important search terms.
 It’s not a major ranking factor, but with SEO you can’t afford to ignore any opportunities to improve your site rank.
 And even though it’s has a lower weight, this is an easy opportunity to improve your rank.
 So, why is it not okay to say click here when you’re making links to other pages on your site?

 Adding Title Tags for Better Online Marketing Results